germal/OpenCVB/README.md

 There are many computer vision examples on the web but too often something is missing.
 OpenCVB is designed to collect these algorithms into a single application and guarantee that each will build and run.
-In addition, the process of adding variants and experimenting with algorithms is simplified.
+In addition, software automation and aids simplify the process of adding variants and experiments.

 The languages used are those often found in OpenCV projects - C++, C\#, Python and even VB.Net.
 Secondly, it is important to get access to multiple libraries -